juicycleff/ultimate-backend/README.md

 ```

 After adding decorator to the fields you can now add generate your graphql input type.
-Not enums and sub types not supported at the moment.
+Note enums and sub types not supported at the moment.

 ```typescript
 import { FilterMongo } from '@ultimatebackend/contracts';